puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 Note:

-Play sollten immer in YAML geschrieben werden
+Plays sollten immer in YAML geschrieben werden

-Idempotent: Man sollte es mehrmals ausführen können und das gleiche dabei rauskommen.
+Idempotent: Man sollte es mehrmals ausführen können und das gleiche dabei herauskommen.

 Wikipedia:

-Idempotence (UK: /ˌɪdɛmˈpoʊtəns/, US: /ˌaɪdəm-/) is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.
+> Idempotence (UK: /ˌɪdɛmˈpoʊtəns/, US: /ˌaɪdəm-/) is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.
 The concept of idempotence arises in a number of places in abstract algebra (in particular, in the theory of projectors and closure operators) and functional programming (in which it is connected to the property of referential transparency).
 The term was introduced by Benjamin Peirce in the context of elements of algebras that remain invariant when raised to a positive integer power, and literally means "(the quality of having) the same power", from idem + potence (same + power).

 ***
 # Lab 4.0: Ansible Playbooks - Basics